Groups & Workshops

 group counseling space with empty chairs

-Our groups and workshops provide opportunities for students to:
+Groups and workshops provide opportunities for students to:

 • Receive emotional support